NBA Rumors: LeBron James’ Lakers Teammates ‘Most Likely To Drive Him Crazy’ Get Ranked By ‘Uproxx’

-Compared to previous free agency decisions where LeBron James ended up in a team with at least one other established superstar, his recent move to the Los Angeles Lakers is expected to be different.
+Compared to previous free agency decisions when LeBron James ended up on a team with at least one other established superstar, his recent move to the Los Angeles Lakers is expected to be different.
 Aside from the fact that the returning core players from last season’s 35-47 Lakers are all 25-years-old or younger, James will also be teaming with several newly acquired veterans, including some who have developed colorful reputations behind the scenes.
 This, according to Uproxx, could make for a stressful season for “King” James, as multiple players might end up “driving him crazy” with their antics on and off the court.

 While most of the players on Uproxx’s list were newly signed veterans with well-documented histories of alleged off-court shenanigans, the publication collectively ranked incoming second-year players Lonzo Ball, Josh Hart, and Kyle Kuzma at third place, placing them ahead of forward Michael Beasley and point guard Rajon Rondo.
 Uproxx warned about the young trio’s tendency to roast each other on social media, a habit that might not sit well with James as he strives to keep things professional in the locker room.